mgottliebUF/SysEngineV2/README.md

 # SysEngineV2
 This is a systems engineering toolkit that will allow systems engineers to be more effective.

-To run this project, open a IDE (example: Jupyter notebook) and copy/paste the script.
+To run this project, open an IDE (example: Jupyter notebook) and copy/paste the script.

 You can save a copy of your project and after re-running the script, you can open a saved JSON of your project and continue to build your product.